Signal Station, Moreton Island: Wartime service

+Postwar use

-All PWSSs were closed down after September 1945.
-In 1946, with its own Signal Station in a state of disrepair, the Department of Public Works in Queensland entered into negotiations with the Commonwealth Disposals Commission, for the purchase of the former Naval Signal Station, mast and a nearby cottage.
-Although consideration was given to acquiring and relocating the former Naval Signal Station, it was decided that to shift the building to another site would risk extensive damage to the fibro walls and roof, and that the building in its present position is an ideal situation for Signal Station, with Signal tower mast and flag room close by.
-This position has a commanding view of Bay and is more suitable than existing site of old signal station.
-The former Naval Signal Station, including mast, and a residence were acquired by the Queensland Government in May 1947, for a sum of £1,300.
+All PWSSs were closed down after VJ Day in September 1945.
+In 1946, with its own Signal Station in a state of disrepair, the Department of Public Works in Queensland entered into negotiations with the Commonwealth Disposals Commission, for the purchase of the former Naval Signal Station, mast and a nearby signalman's cottage.
+Although consideration was given to acquiring and relocating the former Naval Signal Station, it was ultimately decided that to shift the building to another site would risk extensive damage to the fibro walls and roof, and that the building in its present position was in any case an ideal site for a Signal Station, with Signal tower mast and flag room close by.
+Moreover, this position has a commanding view of the bay, certainly more suitable than existing site of old signal station.
+The former Naval Signal Station, including the mast, and the residence were acquired by the Queensland Government in May 1947, for a sum of £1,300.

 In 1954 the Postmaster-General's Department (PMG) proposed to establish a radio telephone communication service between Brisbane and Cowan Cowan.
-The PMG had previously expressed interest in acquiring the former Naval Signal Station to house radio telephone equipment, however it was decided that the building was too large for the PMG requirements.
+The PMG had previously expressed interest in acquiring the former Naval Signal Station to house radio and telephone equipment.
+However, upon inspecting the site, it was decided that the building was too large for the PMG's requirements.
 The radio telephone equipment was housed in the Signal Station and maintained by Wadsworth in addition to his signal station and lighthouse duties.

-With the advent of VHF radio communication for shipping in the early 1960s, the need for signal stations was reduced, and following Wadsworth's retirement in December it was decided to close the Signal Station (the lighthouse which had been converted to automatic gas light in 1950, would continue to operate unattended).
+With the advent of VHF radio communication for shipping in the early 1960s, the need for signal stations was reduced, and following Wadsworth's retirement in December it was decided to close the Signal Station.
+However, the lighthouse, which had been converted to an automatic gas light in 1950, would continue to operate unattended.

 Wadsworth and his wife Jessie, had acquired land adjacent to the Signal Station in 1952.
 Following the closure of the Signal Station, the Wadsworths sought to acquire the use of part of the signal station building, and were granted an Informal Lease over the former Signal Station site in 1967.

-The Australian Telecommunications Commission (Telecom) removed the radio telephone equipment installed by the former PMG's Department, from the building in 1976.
+In 1976, the Australian Telecommunications Commission (Telecom) removed the radio telephone equipment installed by the former PMG's Department.

+Conversion into park

 Harry Wadsworth died in 1979, and Jessie died in 1985.
 In 1987, the Brisbane City Council recommended that the land be set aside as a recreation reserve and a Reserve for Local Government (Historical Park and Recreation) Purposes was gazetted in 1989, under the control of the Brisbane City Council as trustee.

 The timber stairs to the upper level of the structure were removed in May 1990.
-The radio mast/signal mast was removed to the Enoggera Army Barracks in 1993, as the mast was infested with white ants and one of the stays fallen onto the beach.
+The radio mast/signal mast was dismantled and moved to the Enoggera Army Barracks in 1993, as the mast was infested with white ants and one of the stays fallen onto the beach.